What does the WCAG mean for your organization?

 - make an inventory of the extent to which accessibility has been taken into account in the construction, updates and editing of the site;

-- make an inventory of how the test, monitoring and control process is structured;
+- make an inventory of the structure of the test, monitoring and control process;

 - issue an accessibility statement for all your digital channels (you can use this invulassistent).